-b/ Obtained from a basket of the main 17 buvers of Brazilian manufactures in the developed market economies and Latin America, weighted by the average share of exports of manufactures to eath country in the period 1977-1981.
+b/ Obtained from a basket of the main 17 buvers of Brazilian manufactures in the developed market economies and latin America, weighted by the average share of exports of manufactures to each country in the period 1977-1981.
 The basket includes Canada.
 Japan.
 Spain.
 Switzerland. the United States and the countries mentioned under 3) and 4).

-t/ The basket includes Belgium, Luxenbourg, France, Bermany, Italy, the Netherlands and the United Kinodom.
+c/ The basket includes Belgium.
+Luxembourg, France, Germanv.
+Italy. the Netherlands and the United Kingdom.

 d/ Latin American Association for Integration.
 The basket includes Argentina.
 Chile.
 Mexico.
-Paraguay.
-Uruquay and Venezuela.
+Paraguay, Uruguay and Venezuela.

-- 1/ The EC as a unit also lost its first place to the United States as a source of direct foreign investment in Brazil. - 2/ For instance, U.S. imports from Brazil under TSUS items 807.00 and 806.30 --duties on such imports apply only to value abroad but not to U.S. imports used in foreign production-- are very small. - 3/ For Brazil vertical specialization through the international division of the production process- is achieved mainly by exports of automotive and electronic parts, especially to the U.S. market.
+$1/\,$ The EC as a unit also lost its first place to the United States $\,$ as a source of direct foreign investment in Brazil.

+2/ For instance, U.S. imports from Brazil under TSUS items 807.00 and 806.30 --duties on such imports apply only to value abroad but not to U.S. imports used in foreign production-- are very small.

+3/ For Brazil vertical specialization -through the international division of the production process- is achieved mainly by exports of automotive and electronic parts, especially to the U.S. market.
 Motor vehicle parts (SITC item 732.8) are also exported to the EC (Table II.3).